 In another report, certain percentages were provided about the racial breakdown of ownership of land in South Africa.
 Among other, it was claimed that 72% of the 30,4% of land in South Africa that is owned by individuals (thus excluding the state, companies, trusts etc.) was owned by white people.
-The claim was thus that white individuals own 21,9% of land in South Africa.5 However, the report was widely reported in the international media as having concluded that white people in South Africa own 72% of all farming land (or even of all land) in South Africa.
-6
+The claim was thus that white individuals own 21,9% of land in South Africa.5 However, the report was widely reported in the international media as having concluded that white people in South Africa own 72% of all farming land (or even of all land) in South Africa. $^{\rm 6}$

-Moreover, there are some prominent conspiracy theories about events in South Africa, such as the conspiracy that South Africa is witnessing a white genocide, or that South Africa is in fact ruled by "white monopoly capital".
-Both these conspiracies are still popular, even though they have been disproven.7
+Moreover, there are some prominent conspiracy theories about events in South Africa, such as the conspiracy that South Africa is in fact ruled by "white monopoly capital".
+This conspiracy is still popular, even though they have been disproven.7